Shoppers have come to expect some degree of personalization online.

 The most important aspect to get right for any marketing campaign is to catch a customer at the right place and time.
 The moment they’re asking “Which of these options should I buy?” is the perfect point to come in and offer your assistance with a quiz.

-5 Quick Tips to Increase Conversion Rates
+5 Quick Tips to Optimize Your Quiz for eCommerce Conversion

 Increased revenue is the goal here, so let’s talk tips for increasing quiz completions and conversion rates!